Island Peak Climbing

 Day 5: Namche Bazaar (3,440 m/11,283 ft): Acclimatization Day

 Walking duration: 3 to 4 hours.

-Today is the acclimatize day so that you are going to hike in Everest view point.
-Everest view point is one of the best place to see the spectacular view of world highest peak and other associate mountain peaks and dramatic landscapes.
-After spending some time in there you will hike to Khumjung Village and then back to Namche.
+Today is the acclimatize day so that you are going to hike in Everest viewpoint.
+Everest viewpoint is one of the best places to see the spectacular view of world highest peak and other associate mountain peaks and dramatic landscapes.
+After spending some time there you will hike to Khumjung Village and then back to Namche.
 Overnight at Lodge/Guesthouse, full board meal – Breakfast, Lunch, and Dinner included.

 Day 6: Namche Bazaar to Tengboche (3,870m/12,694ft):

 Walking duration: 5 to 6 hours.